redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 1. Our kickstarts are fundamentally code, kept in source control, etc.
 2. We can use Ansible to push them out to anywhere.

+> **Note**
+>
+> Ensure you're building this template inside your project repository using whatever means you've decided to do that.
+Convention for an Ansible repository is that you place the template adjacent to your playbook in the `templates` directory, if you're not using a role - so consider creating that directory and placing it there.

 ### Step 1 - Kickstart Basics

 The most basic kickstart for Device Edge contains the following: